MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/macos.md

 ## Issues during setup

 1. In the console, look for an Assert log with the message - "App Center SDK configured successfully".
 This verifies that the SDK is configured successfully.
-2. If you are using Cocoapods to integrate App Center in your macOS app and run into an error with the message - `CocoaPods - Unable to find a specification for AppCenter`, run `pod repo update` to update your local Cocoapods repository and then run `pod install` again.
+2. If you are using **Cocoapods** to integrate App Center in your tvOS app and run into an error with the message - `CocoaPods - Unable to find a specification for AppCenter`, run `pod repo update` to update your local Cocoapods repository and then run `pod install` again.
-3. If you are manually integrating the SDK binaries, make sure you have modules enabled for your project.
+3. If you are integrating the SDK binaries manually, make sure you have modules enabled for your project.

 ## Analytics data doesn't show up in the portal.

 1. Make sure you have integrated the SDK modules correctly.
 2. Make sure the correct App Secret is included along with the `start:withServices:` method call.
-You can copy the exact `start:withServices:`-code by opening the app in the portal and navigating to Getting Started page.
+You can copy the exact `start:withServices:`-code by opening the app in the portal and navigating to **Getting Started** page.
-3. If you want to see the logs that get sent to the backend, change the log level to **Verbose** in your application and the SDK will print logs in the console.
-Call the API below before you start the SDK.
+3. If you want to see the logs that are sent to the backend, change the log level to **Verbose** in your application and the SDK will print the logs in the **Console** .
+CInsert the following call before the SDK start:

     ```objc
     [MSAppCenter setLogLevel:MSLogLevelVerbose]